J.P. Morgan in the United Kingdom: Locations

 During December 2010 an announcement was made that the previous headquarters of Lehman Brothers at 25 Bank Street in Canary Wharf would be purchased to function as the company's European head office.

+In April 2026, JP Morgan Chase has reached agreement with London City airport to build one of Europe’s tallest office towers in the east of the capital, to serve as its new headquarters.

+The new £3 billion London headquarters tower in the Canary Wharf financial district is expected to span 279,000 sq metres (3 million sq ft) and will house more than half of its 23,000 UK staff.